tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_pull_requests.md

 path1: /publishingapis.html
 ---

-In the previous step, [Using the GitHub Desktop Client](pubapis_github_desktop_client.html), you used Github Desktop to manage the workflow of committing files and creating requests.
-In this tutorial, you'll do a similar thing but using the browser-based interface that Github provides rather than using a terminal or Github Desktop.
+In the previous step, [Activity: Use the GitHub Desktop Client](pubapis_github_desktop_client.html), you used Github Desktop to manage the workflow of committing files, branching, and merging.
+In this tutorial, you'll do a similar activity but using the browser-based interface that Github provides rather than using a terminal or Github Desktop.

+Understanding the pull request workflow is important for reviewing changes in a collaborative project, such as an open-source project with many contributors.
+Using GitHub's interface is also handy if you have non-technical reviewers.

 * TOC
 {:toc}